jacwoods409/CapstoneProject/index.md

 the app!

 #
-**Please view this repository to see the different applications within this project!***
+**Please view this repository to see the different applications within this project and let me know what you think!***